Ontario Nature Blog

 Off the coast of Lake Huron, Baptist Harbour is a small property rich in rare species—some found nowhere else in the province.
 Composed of globally significant alvar habitat within the Saugeen Bruce Peninsula, Baptist Harbour is one of Ontario Nature’s most unique properties.
 Local stewards are needed to help monitor this biodiverse reserve.

-Just under an hour from Toronto, Wilfred G. Crozier is located in a section of Halton Forest North.
+Just under an hour from Toronto, Wilfrid G. Crozier is located in a section of Halton Forest North.
 Easily accessible by the Bruce Trail, visitors here get the chance to view the tree-covered Niagara Escarpment as well as old farm fields being reclaimed by native wildflowers and grasses.
-Stewards at Wilfred G. Crozier will assist in managing invasive species, participate in restoration planting, and monitoring biodiversity.
+Stewards at Wilfrid G. Crozier will assist in managing invasive species, participate in restoration planting, and monitoring biodiversity.